Abdellah-Laassairi/blog/docs/blog/2025-01-25-jira-issue-generation.md

 -   **Check out the documentation:** [here](https://abdellah-laassairi.github.io/jiragen/) for more detailed usage instructions and API reference.

-Let's make Jira work *for* us, not against us.
-Let's automate the boring stuff, reclaim our precious time, and get back to the exciting world of data!
 ---

 *Want to contribute or report issues?
 Check out our [GitHub repository](https://github.com/Abdellah-Laassairi/jiragen)!*